cleifwork/GAUTOCHARGER/README.md

 ## Features
 - Automated Charging Control: Automatically turns on the smart plug when the battery level is low and turns it off when the battery is full, based on configurable thresholds.
 - Battery Level Monitoring: Logs battery levels and power status at regular intervals, providing full visibility into the device’s charging state.
+- Google App Password: Allows the python script to send email to IFTTT
-- Smart Plug Integration: Communicates with Tapo Smart Plug through the Tapo API, allowing remote control of the power outlet connected to your laptop’s charger.
+- IFTTT-Tapo Smart Plug Integration: IFTTT communicates with Tapo Smart Plug through integration
 - Daily Log Rotation: Generates daily logs stored in the ```/logs/``` directory with automatic log rotation, ensuring minimal maintenance and easy tracking of battery status.
-- Resilient Retry Mechanism: Built-in retry logic for handling temporary connection issues with the Tapo Smart Plug.
 - Configurable Parameters: Easy-to-set thresholds and other parameters in the ```battery_level.config``` file for quick configuration.

 ## Requirements